 (Excerpts from this Q&A were originally published in Lawdragon)

-A litigator with particular expertise in the financial arena, Joshua Margolin clerked at Delaware Chancery Court and spent several years at top-tier Big Law firms before joining breakout litigation firm Selendy & Gay two years ago.
+A litigator with particular expertise in the financial arena, Joshua Margolin clerked at the Delaware Court of Chancery and spent several years at top-tier Big Law firms before joining breakout litigation firm Selendy & Gay two years ago.
 His practice often brings him back to Delaware to hammer out corporate governance issues and other areas of business law.

 Margolin handled touchstone litigation stemming from the 2008 financial crisis, achieving a $650M settlement for AIG in the closely-watched securities fraud case against Bank of America over the bank’s sales of shoddy residential mortgage-backed securities.